mono83/hare/README.md

 #### upload

-Uploads messages from local file to rabbitMQ.
-By default will upload into `queue`, passed as CLI argument, but if `exchange` flag is provided message will be sent to specified exchange with routing key equal to `queue`.
+Uploads messages from local file to RabbitMQ.

+With `-e exchange` parameter it is possible to send data into exchange instead of queue, queue name in that case will be used as routing key.
+If queue name start with `#` hare will replace routing key with corresponding header value.
+For example passing `#class` as queue causes reading routing key from `class` header of every message.

 ```
 $ hare upload --help